Teach the Wonderful World of Plants - Now recruiting for the 2015 docent class!

 In each class session, discover some of the plants in the Gardens’ collection in detail, develop teaching and public speaking skills and learn how to instruct our hands-on field trip lessons all while meeting new friends with shared interests.

-Docent training will begin on September 11th of this year.
-The training program requires a weekly commitment (Thursdays excluding holidays from 9am-1pm) and will conclude on November 13 with a graduation ceremony.
+Docent training will begin on September 10 of this year.
+The training program requires a weekly commitment (Thursdays excluding holidays from 9am-1pm) and will conclude on November 5 and a graduation ceremony will follow.

 at the door on the first class day, or in advance online.